janus-idp/backstage-showcase/showcase-docs/getting-started.md

 ### Disable Telemetry for Local Development

-When running locally without using the `dynamic-plugins.default.yaml` file, the Segment plugin is not activated by default.
+By default, the `analytics-provider-segment` plugin is disabled when you run your application locally without using the `dynamic-plugins.default.yaml` file.
-However, if your configuration is based on `dynamic-plugins.default.yaml`, you can disable the Segment plugin by adding the below lines to your configuration file:
+However, if you run your application using the `dynamic-plugins.default.yaml` file, you can disable the `analytics-provider-segment` plugin as shown in the following example:

 ```yaml
 dynamicPlugins: